Squirkey89/Sport-Quiz/README.md

 * Then click 'Enable Automatic Deployments'.
 * In the Manual deploy section, select the main branch and click 'Deploy Branch'.
 * Once the project is deployed, click ‘view’ to access deployed project.
-* When returning to this page there is a view app button to get access to the project.
+* When returning to this page there is a view app button to get access to the application.

 The live link to this website can be found here - https://sportsquiz1.herokuapp.com/